 You can now give your students the ability to view lesson reports when they log into TutorCruncher.
 Upon logging in, below the documents tab, your students will have a breakdown of lesson reports that have been written and the lessons to which they are associated.

 However, your students will not be able to view anything as the extra attributes that appear on a report are, by default, not set to ‘Viewable by Student’.
 If you want your students to view their lessons reports, you therefore have a couple of options:

 Give all of the extra attributes that apply to a lesson report Student Access

-Customise your reports with extra attributes that are viewable to different users
+Customize your reports with extra attributes that are viewable to different users

 We would wholeheartedly recommend going through door number 2, as this gives you a lesson report that can serve multiple functions.
 You can create a field that only has Tutor Access, allowing them to leave feedback to the relevant administrator to action upon that is captured at the time of writing the lesson report.
 You could also create fields that are to be communicated to the parent client that are discreet to the student to make selective information available to students.
-You really can explore in depth customisation of your lesson reporting!
+You really can explore in depth customization of your lesson reporting!